pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

   	FUNCTION 1 Thing_cmp(Thing, Thing);
   ```

-An earlier version of `cargo-pgx` had `cargo-pgx pgx schema` command that would read your Rust files and generate SQL corresponding to them.
+An earlier version of `cargo-pgrx` had `cargo-pgrx pgrx schema` command that would read your Rust files and generate SQL corresponding to them.

 **This worked okay!** But gosh, it's not fun to do that, and there are a lot of complications such as trying to resolve types!